 I had the unique experience growing up as the daughter of a summer camp director.
 This rich experience shaped me; teaching me creativity, resourcefulness and a deep appreciation for people from all over the globe.
 As a result, I have developed an affinity for and focus on children, teens and their families.
 In being a youth counselor, I have had extensive training and experience with children and adolescent, and family issues and how to help parents with their children’s struggles.
 In this context I offer parenting support and family counseling to help with relationship issues so that everyone feels heard and an important and valued part of the family.
 I also specialize in helping families cope with separation and divorce, and helping straight, gay and lesbian ex partners and spouses navigate the challenges of co-parenting.

-My practice, experience and education have also given me insight into gender and sexuality concerns, including working with the queer community and LGBT issues for young people and adults (click here for more information on my approach to working with the LGBTQ+ community), , including sexual orientation counseling, sexual and gender identity help, and coming out.
+My practice, experience and education have also given me insight into gender and sexuality concerns, including working with the queer community and LGBTQ+ issues for young people and adults (click here for more information on my approach to working with the LGBTQ+ community), , including sexual orientation counseling, sexual and gender identity help, and coming out.
 As an LGBT therapist who has been part of the LGBTQ+ community, I have devoted my professional life to understanding the needs of my community.
-I have been both enriched and committed to giving back; offering gender, and sexual orientation counseling, care for LGBT issues and LGBT couples and families address relationship issues.
+I have been both enriched and committed to giving back; offering gender, and sexual orientation counseling, care for LGBTQ+ issues and LGBT couples and families address relationship issues.
 I get what it’s like.
-And as a cisgender LGBT therapist who has been a part of the queer community for over 35 years, I make it a priority to offer a place where understanding and acceptance are a given and that however you express your sexuality and gender and wherever you are on the gender and sexual orientation continuums.
+And as a cisgender LGBT therapist who has been a part of the queer community for over 35 years, I make it a priority to offer a place where understanding and unconditional support and acceptance are a given however you express your sexuality and gender and wherever you are on the gender and sexual orientation continuums.
 So, whether you identify as gay, lesbian, bisexual, pansexual, asexual, queer, transgender, GNC, two-spirit, gender queer, choose a different identity, or just prefer not to be labeled at all, I’m right there with you.